dead-claudia/thallium/roadmap.md

     - Change `exports.thallium` to default export
     - Ignored by core, but will mildly simplify CLI interface
     - Will make parallel interface much more consistent
-9. Allow full name matching of `t.only`
+9. Allow full name matching of `only` option
     - Detected via no array
     - Feature parity with most other heavy frameworks
 10. Add `t.options` getter/setter for default run (not CLI) options